The physical signs of ageing skin are listed below, you may show some signs earlier than others.

 What you eat can affect the appearance of your skin.People with a poor diet that lacks in minerals and vitamins but is high in glycaemic foods such as unrefined sugars, are likely to have a pasty, uneven complexion.
 Foods that contain anti-oxidants, to help fight against the free radicals that age your skin and contribute to skin cancer, should be included in your diet, as should Vitamins A, C and E which help your skin to rejuvenate and fight the effects of UV light.
 Finally, your diet should also include Iron and a balance of other minerals that contribute to healthy skin, hair growth and strong nails.

 Pollution and the environment

 Pollution in the air causes chemical damage to our skin.
 Antioxidants help to reduce this damage.
 Continually moving from the extremes of hot to cold atmospheres (central heating in winter, air conditioning in summer) can cause our skin to become dry.
 Think about how your skin feels at the change of seasons.

 There are three major areas in your life which you can make changes to help avoid premature ageing of the skin.
 Firstly, read the information on sunscreen so that you truly understand the importance of wearing sunscreen every single day.
 The sun is the biggest influencing factor in ageing of the skin.

-Cover up and wear at least an SPF15 sunscreen with broad spectrum UVA protection on all exposed areas of skin.
+Apply daily SPF30 (at least) sunscreen with broad spectrum UVA protection on all exposed areas of skin.
 Secondly, look at your lifestyle choices:

 - Give up smoking